Sendai specialty "Seri Nabe"

 Speaking of parsley, it is a perennial plant of the Umbelliferae family and is the first wild plant to appear in the "Seven Herbs of Spring" and "Seven Herbs Rice Porridge."
 Is there any reason why parsley, which is known nationwide, is also a local specialty?

-According to a document written in 1776 by Hikoroku, the head of Kamiyota, "wild parsley was cultivated during the Genna era (1620s) ," and it is said that parsley cultivation began to spread during the An'ei era (1770s).
+According to a document written in 1776 by Hikoku, the headman of Kami-Yoda,"wild water dropwort was being cultivated during the Genna era (1620s)," and it is said that the cultivation of water dropwort became widespread during the An'ei era (1770s).

-In Miyagi Prefecture, parsley production is mainly carried out in Natori City, and the parsley produced here is called "Sendai parsley."
+In Miyagi Prefecture, the main producer of Japanese parsley is Natori City, and the parsley produced there"Sendai parsley."is called

 You might be wondering about the taste...it's amazing!
 The more you chew it, the more flavor comes out!